bmen25124/SillyTavern-Magic-Translation/readme.md

 4.  **Use Manual Translation:**
     *   In the chat interface, click the globe icon on a message to translate it.
+    *   Alternatively, use the slash command `/magic-translate {message id}` to translate a specific message by its ID.

 ## Why not use the official Chat Translation extension?